Tag: housing day

 “You offer people an affordable place to call home and it immediately changes their lives,” says Swonek.
 “I think every neighbourhood in Edmonton could benefit from having some affordable housing options.
 Research time and time again shows that mixed communities are healthier and happier places to live.
 Ottewell Terrace is just one example of how an affordable housing project can add so much value to a community.”

 November is Housing Month, a reminder of how important an issue housing is for everyone and how many challenges a lot of people face when trying to find somewhere affordable and accessible to call home.
 Young adults, families, and seniors are all affected by the rising housing costs in Edmonton.
-Government at all levels have realized that housing is a growing issue for many people and are committing new funds and programs to help address these issues.
+Governments at all levels have realized that housing is a growing issue for many people and are committing new funds and programs to help address these issues.
 Despite the growing efforts, many people still struggle with simple necessities that so many take for granted.

-“For many Edmontonians, spending only 30 per cent of their income on housing seems like an impossible dream.
+“For many Edmontonians, spending only 30 percent of their income on housing seems like an impossible dream.
 We serve low-income seniors and offer them affordable housing options.
 We know the need in Edmonton is great, so we take part in Housing Month to help make sure no one ever has to worry about where they will call home.”

 Housing Month started in Toronto with National Housing Day back in 1998.
 The City of Toronto called out to other municipalities to join them in recognizing the need for affordable housing options in their cities.
 The City of Edmonton decided to expand on the idea of National Housing Day into a whole month of events, promotions, and publications to educate and inform what affordable and social housing is, how affordable and social housing programs benefit neighbourhoods, and how individuals and communities can help housing organizations serve the people who need the help most.